 2 Tablespoons heavy cream

 • rough chop your onion, carrot, and celery. add it to the workbowl of your food processor. pulse 10-14 times until your vegetables are finely diced.

-• in a large dutch oven, heat 2 tablespoons olive oil. add the diced vegetables and the pancetta. cook over moderate heat, stirring until soft, 6-8 minutes. remove the mixture to a clean bowl.
+• in a large dutch oven, heat 2 tablespoons olive oil. add the diced vegetables. cook over moderate heat, stirring until soft, 6-8 minutes. remove the mixture to a clean bowl.

 • return the cooked vegetables to the pan, add the minced garlic. cook for 1 minute, stirring the whole time.